-What is the Health Care Directive?
-Is it the same thing as a Power of Attorney for Health Care?
-What about a Living Will?
+Are you confused about the Health Care Directive?
+Is it the same as a Power of Attorney for Health Care?
+And what about a Living Will, DNR, or POLST?

-Confusion abounds regarding these concepts in the area of estate planning.
-And, knowing how your various estate planning documents work together is important for you to understand and it’s important for your agents (likely your spouse or children) to understand as well because it is the agent who works to implement your vision.
+These concepts can be confusing when it comes to estate planning and advanced medical directives.
+Understanding how your health care planning documents work together is crucial for you to understand and it’s important for your agents (likely your spouse or children) to understand as well because it is the agent who works to implement your vision.

 1. Health Care Directive (aka “Living Will”)